AUTOMATIC1111/stable-diffusion-webui/README.md

 * Gradio GUI: Idiot-proof, fully featured frontend for both txt2img and img2img generation
 * No more manually typing parameters, now all you have to do is write your prompt and adjust sliders
 * :fire::fire: Mask and crop :fire::fire:
 * Textual inversion 🔥: [info](https://textual-inversion.github.io/) - requires enabling, see [here](https://github.com/hlky/sd-enable-textual-inversion), script works as usual without it enabled
 * Mask painting (NEW) 🖌️: Powerful tool for re-generating only specific parts of an image you want to change
 * Loopback (NEW) ➿: Automatically feed the last generated sample back into img2img
 * Prompt Weighting (NEW) 🏋️: Adjust the strength of different terms in your prompt
 * GFPGAN Face Correction 🔥: Automatically correct distorted faces with a built-in GFPGAN option, fixes them in less than half a second
+* RealESRGAN Upscaling 🔥: Boos the resolution of images with a built-in RealESRGAN option
 * More k_diffusion samplers 🔥🔥 : Far greater quality outputs than the default sampler, less distortion and more accurate
 * CFG: Classifier free guidance scale, a feature for fine-tuning your output
 * Memory Monitoring 🔥: Shows Vram usage and generation time after outputting.